devnich/python-programming/README.md

 ## Data frames have fields (i.e. variables) that hold additional information

-A \"field\" is a variable that belongs to an object.
+A "field" is a variable that belongs to an object.

 1. The `.index` field stores the row Index (list of row labels)